GoogleCloudPlatform/cluster-toolkit/community/modules/scripts/spack-setup/README.md

 Log out and back in so the group change will take effect, then `<username>` will be able to call `spack install <package>`.

+> [!NOTE]
+> A background persistent SSH connections may prevent the group change from
+> taking effect.

 You can use the `system_user_name`, `system_user_uid`, and `system_user_gid` to
 customize the name and ids of the system user.
 While unlikely, it is possible that the default `system_user_uid` or `system_user_gid` could conflict with